ansible/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

 You can migrate an existing standalone role into a collection-based role that you can host on Galaxy.
 This offers you more flexibility and resources to have your role within a collection.
 With Ansible collections on Galaxy, you can use a single collection as a delivery mechanism for many roles, releasing them as a single cohesive unit of re-usable automation.
 Inside a collection, custom plugins that used to be shipped in the role's :file:`library/`` directory can now be shared across all roles within a collection without duplicating them in each role's :file:`library/`` directory.

-You also need to migrate roles to collections if you them as part of certified Ansible content.
+You also need to migrate roles to collections if you want them as part of certified Ansible content.

-See :ref:`developing_collections` for details on collections).
+See :ref:`developing_collections` for details on collections.

 .. contents::